Bird Mites - What Are They and How to Get Rid of Them

 - Size: adults are less than 1 mm in size, visible to the human eye.
 Eggs and nymphs cannot be seen without magnification.

 - Colour: translucent white until a blood meal is digested.
 Then they turn reddish to brown in colour.

 - Life cycle:: 4 stages - egg, larvae, nymph, adult.

 - Maturity: eggs to adults in 1 week

 - Feeding habits:: night feeders, prefer the blood of birds but can feed on mammals

 Where do bird mites live?

-Bird mites prefer warm and moist conditions and usually live in a close proximity to nesting areas.
+Bird mites prefer warm and moist conditions and usually live in close proximity to pigeon nesting areas.
 They can travel significant distances to reach food if the nest doesn’t provide them with such.
 Inside the house, pigeon mites usually gravitate towards the windows and ceilings.
 Once inside, the mites will burrow into fabric material, cracks, and crevices to lay their eggs in.

 Bird mites are quite adaptable and can infest a variety of mammals including mice, rats, and even cats, dogs and other domestic animals.
 Humans are not safe even if there are no nests nearby because mites can still travel on other animals and eventually end up in your home.
-The bird mite will bite humans if there are no suitable hosts but usually the insect can’t survive on our blood alone.
+The bird mite will bite humans if there are no suitable hosts but usually, the insect can’t survive on our blood alone.

 If you are wondering if the bird mites will eventually die off on their own, the answer is yes.
 At least most of the times.
 Bird mites require the blood of their primary host to survive, so they will usually die within three weeks if without a bird host.
-But recent studies have shown that the poultry mites D. gallinae have started to develop tolerance for non-avian hosts.
+But recent studies have shown that the poultry mites D. gallinae have started to develop a tolerance for non-avian hosts.
 The bird mites can still develop on human blood and if the insects' numbers are large, they are capable to replenish their colony quickly enough to have it stable.